nyc-crh/site/content/gallery/shoe-shine-boys.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: "\"600\" School Investigated over claim teachers used pupils as shoe shine boys"
+eventname: "\"600\" School investigated over claim teachers used pupils as shoe shine boys."
-caption: "An *Amsterdam News* article about the \"600\" schools detailed abusive behavior by teachers and lack of educational programming at the school."
+caption: "An *Amsterdam News* article about one of the \"600\" schools detailed abusive behavior by teachers and lack of educational programming at the school."
 archive_source: "*New York Amsterdam News*"
 source_link: https://www.proquest.com/hnpnewamsterdamnews/docview/226560780/abstract/A16D6D948D4F4F56PQ/1?accountid=35635
 copyright: Under copyright.
 Used with permission.